-The ACC Children's Lab School is licensed by the Texas Department of Family and Protective Services (TDFPS).
-The program is certified as a Workforce Child Care Services Texas Rising Star provider (4 stars) and is also accredited by the National Academy of Early Childhood Programs (NAECP), a division of the National Association for the Education of Young Children (NAEYC).
+The ACC Children's Lab School is licensed by the Texas Health and Human Services (THHS) Child Care Regulation.
+The program is certified as a Workforce Child Care Services Texas Rising Star provider (4 stars) and is also accredited by the National Association for the Education of Young Children (NAEYC).